siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-02-cybersecurity-in-healthcare-protecting-patient-data.md

-This blog post will explore the importance of cybersecurity in healthcare, the key risks facing the sector, and how regulations like **HIPAA** (Health Insurance Portability and Accountability Act) guide healthcare providers in securing patient data.
+This article will explore the importance of cybersecurity in healthcare, the key risks facing the sector, and how regulations like **HIPAA** (Health Insurance Portability and Accountability Act) guide healthcare providers in securing patient data.